vlasovskikh/obraz/doc/_drafts/obraz-0.9.md

 ---
 layout: post
-title: Obraz 0.4 Released
+title: Obraz 0.9 Released
 tags:
   - release
 ---

-Obraz is now mostly compatible with Jekyll.
+Obraz is now mostly compatible with Jekyll 1.4.
 It is still a single file with a few dependencies and it's less than 700 lines of very readable Pyhton code, almost 5 times smaller than Jekyll.

 Major features of this release are: